lucadibello/teaclave-java-benchmark/README.md

 ### Strong scaling

-Throughput rises from ~10 kops/s with a single client to ~58 kops/s at 16 clients,
+Throughput climbs from ~9 kops/s with a single client to roughly 40 kops/s at eight clients, then only inches up (~41 kops/s) at sixteen threads before sliding back to ~35 kops/s at 32 clients.
+SGX scheduling keeps the enclave from exploiting additional parallelism once we exceed the 8-16 client band.
-after which it flattens.
-The 8-client setup achieves a 5x speedup ($\approx$ 63% efficiency).
-Pushing to 32 clients provides no benefit, as SGX scheduling overhead dominates once the enclave is oversubscribed.

 ![Strong scaling throughput](results/strong_throughput.png)

-The speedup and efficiency plots show the same trend: performance scales well up to 8 clients, but degrades beyond that as the enclave becomes saturated.
+The speedup curve peaks at ~4.5x with 16 clients (~28% efficiency) and drops afterwards; efficiency already halves beyond eight clients as context switches dominate the oversubscribed enclave.

 ![Strong scaling speedup and efficiency](results/strong_speedup_efficiency.png)

 ### Weak scaling

-Under weak scaling, the system shows clear linear gains.
-Aggregate throughput grows from ~9.7 kops/s with one client to ~1.68 Mops/s at 32 clients.
+Under weak scaling, throughput tracks the client count up to 16 threads: it rises from ~6.6 kops/s with one client to a little over 52 kops/s, then levels off around 51 kops/s once 32 clients arrive and the enclave saturates.

 ![Weak scaling throughput](results/weak_throughput.png)

-Efficiency peaks above 5x relative to the single-client baseline, indicating that the workload benefits significantly from having more parallel submissions when the total work increases.
+Scaled speedup tops out near 7.9x at 16 clients.
+Efficiency remains near 1.0 through eight clients (with a small super-linear blip at two) before tailing off to ~0.24 at 32 clients as larger batches run into the same scheduling limit.

 ![Weak scaling speedup and efficiency](results/weak_speedup_efficiency.png)